sayedmo166/sayedmo166/README.md

 ### 💡 About Me:
 - 🎯 **Flutter Certified Developer** with expertise in **Dart, Firebase, Bloc, and RESTful APIs**.
 - 🚀 Founder of a **Mobile App Development Team**, delivering high-quality applications.
-- 💻 Worked on projects like **Islamic apps, movie apps, news apps, e-commerce, and ToDo apps**.
 - 🎨 Passionate about **UI/UX design, responsive layouts, and performance optimization**.
 - 📚 Always exploring new **Flutter techniques and architectural patterns (MVVM)**.